 When it comes to raising a family, there’s a reason the old saying “It takes a village” still rings true.
 Being part of a community isn’t just a warm and fuzzy idea; it’s something that positively impacts our mental and physical well-being, our emotional support systems, and even our public health.
 But in our “modern” reality: building that village takes intention, effort, and, yes… money.
+Today, we’re diving into why the importance of community in parenting can’t be overstated, and why finances are often the first barrier we must navigate.

 First, let’s acknowledge the obvious: creating a strong support network isn’t free.
 You can’t just snap your fingers and a group of people who share your values, passions, and goals suddenly appear with casseroles and carpools in hand.

-Becoming part of a community that truly lifts you up, shares common interests, and contributes to your mental health often requires an investment– of time, energy, and financial resources.
+Becoming part of a community that truly lifts you up, shares common interests, and contributes to your mental health often requires an investment, of time, energy, and financial resources.

 How it Looks For Our Family